alan-turing-institute/azure-sensible/README.md

   and redeploy your environment on demand)
 - Secure (public key authentication by default with optional two-factor authentication)
+- Hackable (we aim to provide a good starting point for building the environment you need)
+- [Permissively licensed](./LICENSE) (you are free to copy, use and modify this code as well as to merge it with your own)

 ## How to use this repository